Pictorial Key to PNW Mushrooms - Instructions

 Another goal is to teach taxonomy while you learn the mushrooms, which means showing how the different mushrooms are related to each other.
 I find that particularly interesting.
 How can we predict which mushrooms are also edible, or which might also have special medicinal value, or which might also help clean up the environment if we don't know which mushrooms are related?
 Once you know a mushroom's identity and closest relatives, everything else can be looked up in a text book.
 In fact, you will need to consult another guidebook for almost anything else you want to know about the mushroom, because providing comprehensive information about a mushroom is not one of my goals.

 Colour Codes for Scarcity - Most of the mushrooms you find, at least at first, will likely be colour coded green or blue (the scarcity colour on this web page, not the actual mushroom).
 Although finding an uncommon or rare mushroom should always be questioned to make sure you haven't misidentified a common species, it does happen and you can expect to find some unusual specimens once in a while.
-This is highly subjective and somewhat biased towards the Seattle area, based on my experience of trying to notice every mushroom found by over 1,000 PSMS members at all the forays, field trips, ID Clinics and shows for the past 7 seasons as well as at PNW Key Council events and other mycological forays.
+This is highly subjective and somewhat biased towards the Seattle area, based on my experience of trying to notice every mushroom found by over 1,000 PSMS members at all the forays, field trips, ID Clinics and shows for over a decade, as well as at PNW Key Council events and other mycological forays.
 Which mushrooms are common or rare has not been well studied and is in desperate need of further research.
 Also, I might mark a mushroom as rare because it only grows in one place in the world, but you might just happen to live there.

 |Very common.
 Likely to be found in many locations in most years.||Common, at least compared to other similar mushrooms.||Uncommon.
 It is unusual to see anybody find one in a given year.||Rare.
 Unlikely to be found unless you're really lucky.|